ComfyNodePRs/PR-CLIP-Token-Injection-9f9b7a3a/README.md

 For example, you may write the same words in the target and positive, and their meaning will be more diluted in between each other.

 The opposite is also true.
+I tested so far to bias tokens with many and the results can be great.

 ## CLIP take weights from another: